-The CEO of the SA Private Practitioners Forum (SAPPF), Dr Chris Archer, says the department was taken to court in 2010 for failure to publish the list for that year.
+The CEO of the South African Private Practitioners Forum (SAPPF), Dr Chris Archer, says the Department of Health was taken to court in 2010 for failure to publish the list for that year.
 The lists from 2007 to 2010 were consequently declared illegal and scrapped.

 Multilateral negotiation forum

-To improve regulation as it relates to pricing, the HMI proposed a supply-side regulator for health, says Bhengu.
-The purpose of the regulator, he explains, would be to make sure that pricing is determined legally, that licencing of health facilities is done properly and that value assessments are conducted.
+To improve regulation as it relates to pricing, the HMI proposed a Supply-Side Regulator for Health, says Bhengu.
+The purpose of the regulator, he explains, would be to make sure that pricing is determined legally, that licensing of health facilities is done properly and that value assessments are conducted.

 Will it work?

-They told Spotlight that they had been aware of the issues with regulation in the sector for years and had come up with an approach that sought to remedy the situation, called the South African Classification of Health Care Interventions.
+They told Spotlight that they had been aware of the issues with regulation in the sector for years and had come up with an approach that sought to remedy the situation, called the South African Classification of Health Care Interventions (SACHI).

 They plan on using the approach in order to self-regulate in an attempt to be proactive instead of reactive, says Archer.